Virtualbox Windows 11: This PC doesn’t meet the requirements

 Open Registry Editor during Windows 11 installation

-Using the left pane of the Registry Editor, navigate to the following location:
+On the left side of the Registry Editor, navigate to:

 Computer\HKEY_LOCAL_MACHINE\SYSTEM\Setup

-Right-click the Setup key in the left pane and select New > Key.
-Name this new key LabConfig.
+Right-click the Setup key and choose New > Key.
+Name it LabConfig.

-Select the LabConfig key you just created.
-In the right pane, right-click and choose New > DWORD (32-bit) Value.
-Name this new value BypassCPUCheck.
-Double-click the newly created value, set its value data to 1, and click OK.
+With the LabConfig key selected, right-click in the right pane and pick New > DWORD (32-bit) Value.
+Call it BypassCPUCheck.
+Double-click it, set the value to 1, and hit OK.

 • BypassRAMCheck